Coronavirus & Mongolia

 The following restrictions have been put in place by the Mongolian government:

 - All foreign nationals will be denied entry to Mongolia until further notice.

-- All public gatherings, events, and meetings, such as conferences, sporting events, and concerts, are prohibited until at least June 30.
+- Some restrictions on public gatherings, events and meetings, such as conferences, sporting events, and concerts.

 - The closure to foreign nationals of road crossings between Mongolia and Russia.

 - The closure of all borders between China and Mongolia until further notice.

 Use the following (excellent) data map tracking the current outbreak of COVID-19 by the Center for Systems Science and Engineering (CSSE) at John Hopkins University.
 They are tracking the COVID-19 spread in real-time on their interactive dashboard with data available for download – https://coronavirus.jhu.edu/map.html